 Thank you for reading my review of White Wolf by David Gemmell.
 I'll be back on Monday.
 Please share your thoughts in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of The Forge in the Forest by Michael Scott Rohan here.
-Or you might like to take a look at my review of Our Lady of the Snow by Louise Cooper here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Forge in the Forest by Michael Scott Rohan.

-If you fancy something different, you might like to take a chance on my review of Disclosure: Trans Lives On Screen here.
+If you fancy something different, you might like to take a chance on my review of Disclosure: Trans Lives On Screen.